“Is it really that hard to do your job right?”

 I could go on, I really could.
 But in my professional customer service-woman opinion *cough* I have noted that every single unpleasant encounter in customer service has been with someone older and presumably more socially experienced than I. I can’t help but think that this is largely due to an inferior attitude.
 People have bad days, which I understand.
 But what many people don’t realise is that insulting the person behind the counter because in that moment you think they’re being unreasonable doesn’t end just there.
 I have seen friends very upset because of how a customer has treated them.
 A few slow breaths in the back room is often necessary during sale time.

 Us customer service workers… We’re people too.
 We could be your son’s best friend or your daughter’s next babysitter.
-We might be balancing multiple jobs, maybe even study, too.
+We might be balancing work and study.
 We’re working for ourselves and our future.
 There was a time when I would struggle to let these incidents go once I got home.
 Now, I try and practice extra kindness to those who are rude to me at work.
 It can go two ways: they’ll realise their error or it’ll really piss them off.